 Her style has been described as “beatnik cool,” “pop-noir,” and “slightlydelic pop jangle,” and has evoked comparisons to artists like Aimee Mann, Lucinda Williams and Jackie DeShannon.
 The LA Weekly recently cited her as “one of this city’s smartest and catchiest pop songwriters.”
 Her album "Tangle-Free World" (2009), produced by Nelson Bragg of the Brian Wilson Band, showed influences ranging from Bacharach to The Bangles and back and was chosen by Al Kooper for his “Cream of the Crop” album list.
 Anny’s latest self-produced album, "January," once again combines Brill Building hooks with a storyteller's eye for detail.

 Born in Portland, Oregon, Anny spent her teens as an writer/performer with the renowned avante-garde Storefront Theatre.
 After moving to Los Angeles, she co-founded the boy/girl rock band The Tearjerkers, where she honed her songwriting and harmony-singing chops before striking out as a solo artist.
 In 2003 she began producing and releasing her music under her own Ragazza label.
 After her album "Little Black Dress & Other Stories" was discovered by the Dutch Roots Radio Ring, she began touring Europe and the UK regularly, joining forces with musicians in Germany, The Netherlands, England and Ireland to perform in concert halls, pubs, house concerts, backyard barns and comic shops.
-In 2017, she'll be embarking on her seventh overseas tour, along with Nelson Bragg and Duncan Maitland, as the trio Celsi, Bragg & Maitland.
+In 2017, she toured the U.K. for the seventh time, along with Nelson Bragg and Duncan Maitland, as the trio Celsi, Bragg & Maitland.

 In 2004, Anny was nominated for an L.A.
 Weekly Music Award for Best Rock/Pop Songwriter/Composer, along with Kristen Hirsch, Joe Henry and Grant Lee Phillips.
 Little Black Dress landed on year-end ‘best-of’ lists at WXXE (Syracuse, NY), KTRU (Houston), LA Weekly and Entertainment Today.
 Artists she has been proud to open shows for include Steve Forbert, Tish Hinojosa, Amy Rigby, The Coal Porters, Stephen Bruton, Skip Heller, Randy Weeks, Marvin Etzioni and I See Hawks in LA.